arangodb/docs-hugo/site/content/3.12/release-notes/deprecated-and-removed-features.md

 - **VelocyStream protocol**:
   ArangoDB's own bi-directional asynchronous binary protocol VelocyStream is no longer supported.
-VelocyPack remains as the internally used binary storage format and you can continue to use it in transport over the HTTP protocol, as well as use JSON over the HTTP protocol.
+VelocyPack remains as ArangoDB's binary storage format and you can continue to use it in transport over the HTTP protocol, as well as use JSON over the HTTP protocol.

 - **Standalone Agency and Agency HTTP API**:
   The Standalone Agency deployment mode and the corresponding Agency HTTP API